Dongyi: Post-Qin usages

 The more "China" expanded, the further east the term "Dongyi" was applied to.
 The Records of the Grand Historian by Sima Qian uses the term "Manyi" (蠻夷), but not "Dongyi".
-It puts the section of "Xinanyi (southwestern Yi) liezhuan (biographies)", but not "Dongyi liezhuan".
+It puts the section of "Xinanyi (southwestern Yi) liezhuan (biographies)", but not "Dongyi liezhuan" (東夷列傳).
 The Book of Han does not put this section either but calls a Dongye (濊) chief in the Korean Peninsula as Dongyi.
-The Book of Later Han puts the section of "Dongyi liezhuan (東夷列傳)" and covers Buyeo, Yilou, Goguryeo, Eastern Okjeo, Hui, Samhan and Wa, in other words, eastern Manchuria, Korea, Japan and some other islands.
+The Book of Later Han puts the section of "Dongyi liezhuan" and covers Buyeo, Yilou, Goguryeo, Eastern Okjeo, Hui, Samhan, and Wa, in other words, eastern Manchuria, Korea, Japan, and some other islands.
 The Book of Jin positioned Dongyi inside the section of "Siyi" (barbarians in four directions) along with "Xirong", "Nanman", and "Beidi".
 The Book of Sui, the Book of Tang and the New Book of Tang adopt the section of "Dongyi" and covers eastern Manchuria, Korea, Japan, and, optionally, Sakhalin and Taiwan.
 During the Song dynasty, the official history books replaced Dongyi with Waiguo (外國) and Waiyi (外夷).